 How Lean and Agile go hand-in-hand

 The Lean methodology precedes the Agile framework and has its roots in the manufacturing industry.
-Agile was introduced for software development teams.
+Agile was introduced for product management teams.
 Both these methodologies found their place in IT organizations, where Lean was adopted for software development.

 Agile focuses on feature-focused, iterative development while keeping the processes flexible.
 Lean emphasizes on the elimination of wasteful, non-value add activities.
 Though they’re distinct methodologies, they share the same core values.

 If you already have an Agile team, you can implement Lean practices by identifying your value stream.
-This gives a visual representation of the flow of work, thereby helping you identify inefficiencies.
+Project tracking software gives a visual representation of the flow of work, thereby helping you identify inefficiencies.
 It opens your eyes to how company policies and siloes are slowing you down and keeping you from continuous delivery.

 Typically, in Agile, you get the product requirements from the business analyst or the product owner.
 When looking from a Lean lens, you start by identifying assumptions and risks that exist around new features.
 Consider how these along with the requirements provide value to the end customer.